rtshkmr/tp/docs/UserGuide.md

 Command: `client view 2`

 The information for the client at index 2 of the list will be shown.
 In the example above, Alex's information will be displayed.

+For a visual example on how the command works, refer to [Appendix C: Expected Command Behaviour Screenshots](#viewing-a-client)

 #### 1.6: Finding clients: `client find`